AziRizvi/Macropad-TapDance-AHK/README.md

 # Macropad-TapDance-AHK
-An autohotkey script to implement Tap-dance functionality using cheap macropads.
+An autohotkey script to implement Tap-dance functionality in cheap macropads.